 If you can’t get the consent of the previous owner then just get yourself a new callsign – it’s $45 to either transfer the ownership details or get a new callsign.

 For more information on Ship Licences for commercial vessels, vessels travelling overseas, and MSSI numbers, check out the info on the Coastguard Boating Education website.

-That's easy - go to the Boating Education website and fill in the updated details.
+That's easy - go to the Boating Education website and fill in the online form with your updated details.